chayapatr/chayapatr/README.md

 My name is Chayapatr (Pub).
 I'm ...
 - an editor-in-chief at [Spaceth.co](https://www.spaceth.co), an Thai media focusing on space and science
-- a co-founder of [Creatorsgarten](https://www.creatorsgarten.org), a collective of antidisciplinary creators who want to explore new things
+- a co-founder of [Creatorsgarten](https://www.creatorsgarten.org), a collective of antidisciplinary creators to democratize creations for all

 ### Spaceth.co works
 - [✏️ Author Page](https://www.spaceth.co/author/chayapatr)